-Character: For most of the 20th century the Financial District was a 9-to-5 kind of neighborhood that emptied out at night.
+For most of the 20th century the Financial District was a 9-to-5 kind of neighborhood that emptied out at night.
 No longer!
-Thanks to the myriad building conversions, new residential towers, and NYU dorm additions, the number of local residents is higher than ever.
-Nowadays, it is entirely possible to bump into a neighbor on the way home around midnight, especially on the massively "residentialized" streets like John Street.
+Thanks to the myriad building conversions, new residential towers, and even student dorms, the number of local residents is higher than ever.
+Nowadays, it is entirely possible to bump into a neighbor on the way home around midnight – especially on the massively "residentialized" streets like John Street.

-Most building (the most recently constructed towers excluded, obviously) are conversions from office towers.
-This may be an advantage (most of those buildings were built in an age when builders knew what they were doing, so the quality of construction was generally high), or a disadvantage ("amenities" such as light were not considered crucial for office space back then), depending on the building/location and other specifics.
-Layouts vary from small studios to palatial apartments and (again, thanks to the conversion phenomenon) include all manner of weirdly shaped "loft-style" configurations.
+Most buildings in the Financial District (with the exception of recently constructed towers) are residential conversions from office towers.
+This may be an advantage (most of those buildings were built in an age when builders knew what they were doing, so the quality of construction was generally high), or a disadvantage ("amenities" such as light were not considered crucial for office workers back then), depending on the building, its location and other specifics.
+Layouts vary from small studios to almost palatial apartments and (again, thanks to the conversion phenomenon) and include all manner of weirdly shaped "loft-style" configurations.